10+ free & affordable things to do and see in Helsinki as an unconventional tourist!

 Svarte Rudolf in Turku

-In Helsinki, restaurants may be expensive, but if you eat before 15:00 (on weekdays), you may get great prices with ¨buffet¨ options (all you can eat).
+In Helsinki, restaurants may be expensive, but if you eat before 15:00 (on weekdays), you may get great prices with Lunch or “buffet” options (all-you-can-eat).

 INTERESTING PLACES, all free!